mdufaud/sihd/README.md

 **lua-5.3.5**

-It is recommended to install it on your system with a packet manager: lua5.3-dev
+It is recommended to install it on your system with a package manager: `lua5.3-dev`

 Add to your command line "lua=1"